Earth Notes: On the Conrad FHT 80BTF Programmable TRV: ReviewUpdated 2024-02-21.

 - SKU: 570056

 - GTIN/UPC/EAN: 4016138163292

-- The FHT8V on its own does not regulate temperature, and uses the FHT80B companion module in the FHT 80BTF set to do that, which works well though I had one possible lock-up.
-However, I've been using FHT8Vs with OpenTRV where they have been a reliable workhorse and though there may be quieter devices on the market these do the job.
+The FHT8V on its own does not regulate temperature, and uses the FHT80B companion module in the FHT 80BTF set to do that, which works well though I had one possible lock-up.
+However, I've been using FHT8Vs with OpenTRV where they have been a reliable workhorse.
+Though there may be quieter devices on the market, these do the job.

 The Tip of the Iceburg?

 - Separating the thermostat/scheduler from the radiator valve potentially gives more accurate temperature control and easier setting of values without crouching down beside the radiator!

 - This wireless unit can potentially be knitted into a much larger house-wide "FS 20" system that can "call for heat" from the boiler from each room separately, providing soft zoning without pipework changes.

 - FHT8V mechanical thermostatic radiator valve head replacement

 - FHT80 TF-2 window-open sensor (not tested in this review)